kaelzhang/penteract-ocr/README.md

 # penteract

-The tesseract wrapper using node.js N-API
+The node.js wrapper of Tesseract OCR using N-API

 ## Install